Overview: Our Products for MEMS Development

 |Detailed device analysis with a suite of FEM/BEM solvers.
 The 2D-to-3D model builder, automatic meshing and field solvers are optimized for MEMS structures and multi-physics, addressing most types of MEMS:

-Designing MEMS Structures and Processes for High Yield
+Developing MEMS Processes and Structures for High Yield

 Unlike CMOS processes, MEMS processes are highly customized to a particular class of devices making it essential for all stakeholders in a MEMS development project to fully understand and account for processing effects.
 To reduce prototyping and improve yield, Coventor offers two separate products, CoventorWare and SEMulator3D®, that make it easy to build 3D structural models from 2D design data (layout).
 While CoventorWare produces models that are ideal for field solvers, SEMulator3D creates models that include realistic processing effects such as rounding of conformal deposits, undesirable voids, and incomplete release etches.
 SEMulator3D models are used to predict, diagnose, and resolve complex processing issues.
 Most importantly, SEMulator3D models are used to verify MEMS designs prior to tape-out.
 SEMulator3D is now part of the standard verification flow at well established MEMS fabs and independent foundries.